Dwarf Planets

 Pluto

-The Kuiper-Belt dwarf planet Pluto was discovered on 18 February 1930 and is named after the ancient Greek god of the underworld.
+The Kuiper-Belt dwarf planet Pluto was discovered in 1930 and is named after the ancient Greek god of the underworld.
 See the main page on Pluto for more information.

 Eris

 Although slightly smaller than Pluto by volume, Eris is over 25% more massive due to its much denser rocky composition.
-Eris is named after the ancient Greek goddess of strife and discord and has one known moon called Dysnomia.
+Eris is named after the ancient Greek goddess of strife and discord and was discovered in 2003.

 Makemake

 Makemake (pronounced Maky Maky, Marky Marky or Markay Markay) is an icy Kuiper belt object.
-It is named after a god from the mythology of Easter Island because it was discovered shortly after Easter on 31 March 2005.
+It is named after a god from the mythology of Easter Island because it was discovered shortly after Easter in 2005.

-Makemake has a mean radius of around 715 km and has one known satellite nicknamed MK2.
-See Moon discovered orbiting dwarf planet Makemake.
+Makemake has a mean radius of around 715 km.

 Haumea

-Haumea is named after a Hawaiian goddess and is thought to be composed almost entirely of solid rock and is possibly in a weak resonant orbit with Neptune.
+Haumea was first imaged in 2003 and is named after a Hawaiian goddess.
+Haumea is thought to be composed almost entirely of solid rock and is possibly in a weak resonant orbit with Neptune.

-Haumea has a mean radius of around 650 km and was discovered on 28 December 2004.
+Haumea has a mean radius of around 650 km.

 Ceres